Dechcaudron/ArithEval/README.md

 # ArithEval

 **ArithEval** is a minimal arithmetic expression evaluator library for the D programming language.
 In other words, define a math function as a string depending on as many variables as you want (including none), then evaluate that function giving those variables the values you want.
+It is **NOT** designed to be efficient, just easy to use.
+Bear this in mind if your application requires time-sensitive evaluations.

 This library is licensed under the terms of the [GNU GPL3](https://www.gnu.org/licenses/gpl-3.0.html) free software license.
 Free as in freedom.
 Also as in free beer.
 Also as in gluten-free. (*Warning: beer might not be gluten-free*)